WataNegreirosMonteiro/tailwind-spotify-ui-clone/README.md

 ## :rocket: Technologies

-This project was developed live at [twitch.tv/lukemoralestv](https://www.twitch.tv/lukemoralestv) with the following technologies:
+This project was developed with the technologies:

 - [ReactJS](https://reactjs.org/)
 - [Typescript][ts]